Audi plunges the roofline on latest electric SUV concept

 "We have made a conscious decision to give the Audi e‑tron Sportback its first showing here in Shanghai because China is the world's leading market for electric automobiles," explains Dr. Dietmar Voggenreiter, member of Audi AG's board of management for marketing and sales.
 "That applies as much to the infrastructure and financial support as it does to sales.
 There are already about 150,000 charging stations in the country, with another 100,000 due to come on stream by the end of 2017.
 In the next five years, we will be offering five e‑tron models in China, including purely battery-powered vehicles with ranges well in excess of 310 miles, such as the Audi e‑tron Sportback."

 Audi revealed the e-tron Sportback ahead of the official press opening of this year's Shanghai Auto Show.
 The concept previews a production model that it will add to its lineup in 2019, following the 2018 launch of the standard e-tron quattro-based SUV.

-See more of this new concept in our e-tron Sportback photo gallery and the video below.
+See more of this new concept in our e-tron Sportback photo gallery.